Parkinson's Dysbiome Transplant: FMT Study in Mice

 Taxonomic Alterations in PD Microbiomes

-Research has consistently found specific types of bacteria that are present in different amounts in Parkinson's disease patients compared to healthy individuals.
-Understanding these patterns is key to developing targeted treatments and provides a foundation for personalized microbiome interventions.
+Research has consistently found specific types of bacteria present in different amounts in Parkinson's disease patients compared to healthy individuals.
+Understanding these patterns matters for developing targeted approaches and provides a foundation for personalised microbiome interventions.

 Depleted Beneficial Genera